TheOphige/Freelance-Payment-Escrow/README.md

 - Client clicks "Release Funds" to transfer ETH.
 - If client ignores, freelancer claims funds after 7 days via "Claim Funds".

-**Local Testing**:
-- Simulate on OP Sepolia using test ETH.
-- Use a local node or public RPC (`https://sepolia.optimism.io`) for development.

 ---